ravikv123/emailUtilDemo/README.md

 5. Application url: http://localhost:8080/email/message

 ## Adding new Email Client
+2 mail servers are implemented, if first goes down or return error, the application will automatically switch to second one.

 Implement EmailServiceClient interface , method sendMail.
 This service should throw CustomException in case of any validations errors or send mail errors Autowire the new client with next available qualifier number(eg: service1, service2 etc.,)

 ## Implementation

 To List (email and name), Subject and emailBody is Mandatory.
 CC list and BCC are optional.